 This grant program provides a way for Downtown business and property owners to improve their business and the Downtown retail environment through storefront improvements.

 The City reimburses 75 percent of eligible project costs for improvements that:

 - Retain jobs or add new jobs to the area

 Projects are underway, and no new funding is available.
 If additional funding becomes available, staff will reach out to Downtown business and property owners to let them know.

 More information is available in the Program Guidelines and Frequently Asked Questions.

-Two buildings have been improved with the first round of grants.
+Three buildings have been improved with the first round of grants.

 - 101 N. Main Ave. (northwest corner of 1st and Main)

 - Gentry Building, 184-204 NE Second (Second between Roberts and Hood)

 For ideas on how your storefront can better communicate to and attract customers, see the recommendations of Michele Reeves, an urban strategist who gave tips to Downtown business and property owners in 2010.